List and Brief Introductions to Famous and Exceptional Chinese Pagodas

 The pagoda was constructed to preserve valuable Buddhist scrolls, statues, and other relics brought back by the eminent monk Xuanzang.

 Statue of Xuanzang in Front of the Giant Wild Goose Pagoda or Dayan Pagoda, Photo by Sun Yan.

 The Ci'en Temple, where the Giant Wild Goose Pagoda is located, was a royal temple built in 648 to memorize and pray for Empress Zhangsun, the beloved queen of Emperor Taizong of Tang.

 Tang Dynasty (618 — 907) art preserved inside, including steles, sculpture, calligraphy, and painting, are extremely valuable.

-In Tang Dynasty, many emperors, royals, and accomplished scholars that achieved excellent scores in Imperial Examinations would mount on top of the pagoda, write poems, and carve their names on it.
+During the Tang Dynasty, many emperors, royals, and accomplished scholars who achieved excellent scores in Imperial Examinations would mount on top of the pagoda, write poems, and carve their names.

 This has been considered the supreme honor for scholars of Tang and successive dynasties and made the Giant Wild Goose Pagoda one of the most famous symbols of literature and accomplishment.

 Music Fountain in Northern Square of the Giant Wild Goose Pagoda, Picture from Shanshui Xiangyi.

 Twin Pagodas of Yongzuo Temple — The Tallest Ancient Twin Pagodas